CouchCMS/Documentation/src/contents/tags-reference/template.md

 ### title

-This parameter is used to set the display name of the template in Couch admin panel.<br/>
+This parameter is used to set the display name of the template in Couch admin panel.
 If this parameter is skipped, the name of the template (will have the .php extension) is used instead.

 ### clonable